Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 That is, any changes to external code shall only impact the interface adapters.
 That includes for example if one library is exchanged by another library which servers the same purpose.

+The software development kits (or frameworks) should not be directly used by the own code (for example the Arduino environment).
+Third party (external) code may depend on the SDKs.
+In case the own code needs to use a SDK, using an interface adapter should be aimed at.
+The reason for this is that this simplifies moving the own code to a different SDK.

 Further References
 ------------------